-I want your close family and friends to be able to enjoy your wedding day as much as you.
-I’ll perform setup, work with vendors and answer questions that your family and friends might have otherwise had to do, and this allows them to spend more time with you on your wedding day.
+We want your close family and friends to be able to enjoy your wedding day as much as you.
+We’ll perform setup, work with vendors and answer questions that your family and friends might have otherwise had to do, and this allows them to spend more time with you on your wedding day.
 Plus, Matt loves taking care of parents and grandparents on wedding days!

 Where did your business name come from?

 Broken down, “Beauty” and “Budget” each represent an important part of what we do.
 Beauty is easy to understand – we want to create beautiful moments throughout the wedding process, and stunning wedding days that truly capture who the couple is.
 As for Budget, we recognize that every couple has a wedding budget, whether things are tight or there’s some wiggle room, whether the couple is paying for everything on their own or they have family help.
-Every wedding has a budget, and we want to help our couples have a truly beautiful wedding that sticks to the amount they want to spend.
+We want to help our couples have a truly beautiful wedding that sticks to the amount they want to spend.

 Do you only work with low budget weddings?

-We love working with every kind of budget!
-The word budget normally makes people think “low cost,” but we recognize that any amount you want to spend on your wedding is your budget.
-And it can be difficult to stick with that budget, no matter what it is, and wedding sticker shock is real.
-We want to help you stay on track and make decisions on vendor and decor based on your budget and preferences.
-We’ve worked with wedding budgets ranging from $6,000 to $45,000.
+We love working with any budget!
+The word budget normally makes people think “low cost,” but any amount you want to spend on your wedding is your budget.
+It can be difficult to stick with that budget, no matter what it is, and wedding sticker shock is real.
+We want to help you set realistic expectations, stay on track with your total, and make decisions on vendor and decor based on your budget and preferences.
+We’ve worked with wedding budgets ranging from $6,000 to $60,000.

 Are you an insured wedding planner?